-SUCH Agents of Iniquity, such flaming Instruments of Barbarity, roused the Indignation, and engaged the Hands, of the Independent Whig to oppose their Claims and Encroachments in every Shape.
-It became his Duty to do this, as a Lover of his Country, as a Friend to Mankind; [I-lxxxvii] and the Season most proper for such Opposition, is undoubtedly this Time of Liberty, whilst it is safe to speak, and whilst the Mischiefs, which he speaks of, are in our Power to prevent.
+kind; and the Season most proper for such Opposition, is undoubtedly this Time of Liberty, whilst it is safe to speak, and whilst the Mischiefs, which he speaks of, are in our Power to prevent.
 To this remotest Corner of the World have Truth and Freedom fled.
 All the Nations round us know them not, nor are they permitted to know them.
-All those Countries subject to this Desolation and Slavery, were once as free as ourselves; but they became ensnared by Priests who LYED; and deceived them in the Name of GOD; and they are still enslaved by the Power of the Church, which rose by that impious Method of deceiving and enslaving.
-We that are free, as they were once, may become as much enslaved as they are now; nor are there any Means in our Hands to preserve our Freedom, and our Happiness, but by guarding against those Arts which subverted theirs; namely, the direful Arts and Practice of Lying and Ensnaring in the Name of God.
+All those Countries subject to this Desolation and Slavery, were once as free as ourselves; but they became enfrared by Priests who LYED; and deceived them in the Name of GOD; and they are still enflaved by the Power of the Church, which rose by that impious Method of deceiving and enflaving.
+We that are free, as they were once, may become as much enslaved as they are now; nor are there any Means in our Hands to preserve our Freedom, and our Happinels, but by guarding against those Arts which fubverted theirs; namely, the direful Arts and Practice of Lying and Enfnaring in the Name of God lection of innocent Papers, which advanced no other Propositions than those which our first Reformers avowed, and without which the Reformation itself can by no Pretence be justified: Nay, these Papers advanced nothing about Church-Power but what all the Clergy had sworn, and daily swear.

-This Practice, and these Frauds, thus exposed by the Independent Whig, drew that Rage upon its Authors, which must be natural to all, whose Interests and Importance consist in the undue Advancement of Ecclesiastical Power.
-Among these stood foremost the Bishop of Mann, who published his Bull and Anathema against a Collection [I-lxxxviii] of innocent Papers, which advanced no other Propositions than those which our first Reformers avowed, and without which the Reformation itself can by no Pretence be justified: Nay, these Papers advanced nothing about Church-Power but what all the Clergy had sworn, and daily swear.
+This Practice, and these Frauds, thus exposed by the Independent Wbig, drew that Rage upon its Authors, which must be natural to all, whose Interests and Importance consist in the undue Advancement of Ecclesiastical Power.
+Among these stood foremost the Bishop of Mann, who published his Bull and Anathema against a Collection